scaleapi/llm-engine/docs/getting_started.md

 # 🚀 Getting Started

-To start using LLM Engine with public inference APIs, simply run the following:
+To start using LLM Engine's public inference and fine-tuning APIs, simply run the following:

 === "Install using pip"
     ```commandline